MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/update-management.md

 # Microsoft Teams Rooms Managed Services Updates

-## Overview
 The Microsoft Teams Rooms Managed Service (“managed services”) is a cloud-based IT management and monitoring service that keeps Microsoft Teams Rooms devices and their peripherals up to date and proactively monitored, supporting an environment optimized for a great user experience.

-There are three key aspects of the service:
+These are three key aspects of the service: